Jayanthsai08/IBM-Advanced-market-Segmentation-DEC/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss your proposed changes.

 ---
-🔗 **Developed by: Jayant Chand and Team | ✉️ Contact: jayantchand2379@gmail.com
+🔗 **Developed by: Jayanth sai and Team | ✉️ Contact: jayanthsaichethan@gmail.com